onflow/kitty-items/LOCAL_DEV.md

 git clone --recurse-submodules https://github.com/onflow/kitty-items.git
 ```

-To ensure you have the latest version of the wallet, you can run `git submodule update` to fetch the latest code.
+This command add `fcl-dev-wallet` as a submodule.
+To ensure you have the latest version of the wallet, you can run `git submodule update` to fetch the latest code at any time.

-### 3. Rename `.env` files
+### 3. Rename `.env.example` files

 Rename `.env.example` to `env.local` in the `web` and `api` folders.
 The `.env.local` files should be in their respective project directories.